nbbj-digital/stroll/docs/README.md

 ### ParkSearch

-Get a collection of public parks from Yelp within the given radius from the origin lat/long point.
+Get a collection of public parks from Google Maps within the given radius from the origin lat/long point.

 #### Parameters